akshayt80/gosip_simulator/project2/README.md

 We experimented with different number of nodes with different topologies keeping the count of rumors to be constant in all the cases for the termination of a process.
 The time taken to achieve convergence (in ms) for different configurations is shown below:

-#Largest Network Managed for each algorithm and topology:

-For Gossip:
-full: 4000

 |Nodes |Full	|line	  |2d	  |Imperfect 2d|
 |------|------|-------|-----|------------|
 |50	   |703	  |2656	  |880  |773         |